-- meet the Adult Degree Completion Program General Education requirements for the chosen degree (BAS or BS) and use none of the required General Education courses to meet the major requirements for the University Studies major.
-(This is an exception to the rule in some majors.) - 2. meet the Graduation Requirements (see Academic Policies). - include at least three courses, and at least 8 credit hours, from each of three different academic disciplines from at least two different departments.
-A limit of one academic discipline not offered at HLGU is allowed in transfer.
-Please note: developmental ENG, ESL, and MTH courses will not count towards the major. - 4. include at least 30 semester hours in the University Studies major with at least ten semester hours of the major courses taken from the 300 level or above. - in addition, complete HLG 301 Knowledge for Service Proposal and HLG 401 Knowledge for Service Project.
+- Meet the Degree Completion Program General Education requirements for the chosen degree (BAS or BS) and use none of the required General Education courses to meet the major requirements for the University Studies major, except Bible General Education courses. - 2.
+Meet the Graduation Requirements (see Academic Policies). - 3.
+Include at least three courses, and at least 8 credit hours, from each of three different academic disciplines from at least two different departments.
+A limit of one academic discipline not offered at HLGU is allowed in transfer (may include one Applied Science Discipline for BAS degree).
+Please note: developmental ENG, ESL, and MTH courses will not count towards the major. - 4.
+Include at least 30 semester hours in the University Studies major with at least ten semester hours of the major courses taken from the 300 level or above. - In addition, complete HLG 301 Knowledge for Service Proposal and HLG 401 Knowledge for Service Project.